 Western Loudoun Art and Studio Tour, June

-Also postponed this year, this popular self-guided driving tour takes place all over western Loudoun during a weekend in June, a map directing visitors to the galleries and studios of some of the area’s leading artists and artisans.
+Postponed in 2021, this popular self-guided driving tour takes place all over western Loudoun during a weekend in June, a map directing visitors to the galleries and studios of some of the area’s leading artists and artisans.
 Purcellville is a busy hub for the event, with the downtown Purcellville Train Station turning into a gallery space.

 Independence Day Parade, July 3